List of Marvel Comics characters: B: Carl Brock

-Other versions
+Other versions of Carl Brock

 The Ultimate Marvel version of the character is Edward Brock Sr., an expert in bio-engineering and father of Eddie Brock Jr. He was a close friend with Richard Parker, with the two working together on the Venom project under Bolivar Trask's employment.
 He along with Richard, Mary Parker and his wife died from the plane crash orchestrated by Trask to gain the project's full ownership.
 But unbeknownst to Bolivar, Brock had kept a portion of the organism hidden for his son to inherit.

 In Marvel Mangaverse, the character is Shinji, May Parker's first husband and father of Venom.
 When the Shadow-Clan came to claim May's sister, they shot multiple poisonous arrows, killing Shinji but with his son surviving.

 In Venom: Beyond, Carl attended his son's funeral from a distance after the latter went through with suicide.
 Carl had a depressed look on his face while Anne was the only one to attended in person.